-- Over the past few years, Freddie Mac and Fannie Mae have expanded their “credit box” to make conventional loans available to more borrowers.
+FHA mortgage underwriting standards were typically “more relaxed than” conventional loan programs, in terms of their credit requirements.
+Over the past few years, Freddie Mac and Fannie Mae have expanded their “credit box” to make conventional loans available to more borrowers.
 Specifically, these two organizations have increased their maximum debt-to-income (DTI) and loan-to-value (LTV) ratios.

-Specifically, home buyers with debt-to-income ratios in the 45% – 50% range are having an easier time qualifying for loans.
+Specifically, home buyers with debt-to-income ratios in the 45% – 50% range were having an easier time qualifying for loans.
 This is the result of policy changes made by Freddie Mac and Fannie Mae, among other factors.

 Definition: The debt-to-income ratio is a comparison between the amount of money a person earns, and the amount he or she spends on recurring monthly debts.
 It’s usually expressed as a percentage.
 The DTI is one of the most important factors for home buyers seeking a mortgage loan.

-Higher LTV Ratios as Well
+Higher LTV Ratios